AFROTC Scholarships

 High School Scholarship Program (HSSP)

-Deadline(s): Vary year to year by career track choice, but each usually fall between December 1st and January 31st of the student’s Senior year of High School.
+Deadlines vary year to year by career track choice, but each usually fall between December 1 and January 31 of the student’s Senior year of High School.

 Charles McGee Leadership Award (CMLA)